jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/creating-subcloud-groups.rst

 specified.

-A subcloud can be moved to a different subcloud group using the 'dcmanager subcloud update' command for the group attribute.
+A subcloud can be moved to a different subcloud group using the :command:`dcmanager subcloud update` command for the group attribute.
 A subcloud group cannot be deleted if it contains any subclouds.
 Removing a subcloud from a subcloud group is done by moving the subcloud back to the 'Default' subcloud group.

 .. rubric:: |context|